romolonobre/Vibe-Events/README.md

 Vibe is an event discovery app that helps you find events.
 Whether you're looking for concerts, theater, stand up or other local events.

 # Note on Free API Limitations
 The free Ticketmaster Discovery API has limited data availability and functionality compared to paid plans.
-As a result, you may encounter restrictions on the amount or specific details about events.
+As a result, thre are restrictions on the amount or specific details about events.

 Features
 - Event Discovery: Find events using the Ticketmaster Discovery API.